-Research and development expenses for Q2 2018 increased \$260,000 or 119%, compared to Q2 2017.
-Such expenses consist primarily of materials, supplies, salaries and personnel related expenses, stock-based compensation expense, consulting costs, and other expenses associated with the continued development of our LiFT Pack, as well as, research into new product opportunities.
-During Q2 2018, we have continued to focus our efforts in developing lithium-ion battery packs for Class 1 and Class 2 forklifts.
+Research and development expenses for Q3 2018 increased \$238,000 or 97%, compared to Q3 2017.
+Such expenses consist primarily of materials, supplies, salaries and personnel related expenses, stock-based compensation expense, and other expenses associated with the continued development of our full line of products for LiFT Pack and GSE.
+During Q3 2018, we have continued to focus our efforts in developing lithium-ion battery packs for Class 1 and Class 2 forklifts.
 The scalable technology and design of our LiFT Packs makes for a natural progression to these larger packs.
-As a result, during December 2017, we shipped our first Class 1 LiFT Pack to a Fortune 100 heavy machinery conglomerate for evaluation.
-Development of end rider packs and Class 2 "narrow aisle" packs are expected to follow that of Class 1 by approximately two months.
+During December 2017, we shipped our first Class 1 LiFT Pack to a Fortune 100 heavy machinery conglomerate for evaluation and have continued the improvement and development of the Class 1 LiFT Pack, as well as, the development of the Class 2 and Class 3 packs.
 The impact of these efforts is expected to continue to be seen throughout the remainder of fiscal 2018.
 We anticipate research and development expenses continuing to be a sizeable portion of our expenses as we continue to develop new and improved products to our product line.